 Improvements:

-- Use the crackers and mini chocolate morsels that I suggested in the ingredient list.
+- Use Nabisco Premium Saltine Crackers and Ghirardelli Miniature Semi-Sweet Chocolate Chips for this recipe.
 Cheap crackers and chocolate will make for blah “crack.”

-- Use whatever sprinkles, nuts, or decorations you have on hand to top the “crack” with.
+- To decorate, use whatever sprinkles, nuts, or decorations you have on hand.

 Ingredients: